-The stalls or chalets, due to their appearance, are host to marvellous examples of local foods and crafts as well as representing the international market.
+The stalls or chalets, due to their appearance, are host to marvellous examples of local foods and crafts, as well as representing the international market.
 One local company that makes a global impact is that of the Belfast Beard Company.
-Who has previously won the Market’s Pitch Perfect new business initiative.
+Specialising in male grooming products, the company won the Market’s Pitch Perfect new business initiative.

 An incredible compliment bestowed upon the city of Belfast, and not the only one.
-GoEuro named the Belfast Christmas Market as one of the 11 Best Christmas Markets in Europe, while AccuWeather declared it as one of the 10 enchanting Christmas markets across Europe.
+GoEuro named the Belfast Christmas Market as one of the 11 Best Christmas Markets in Europe, while AccuWeather declared it as one of the 10 most enchanting Christmas markets across Europe.
 With such praise, it’s certain that a visit to the Belfast Christmas Market 2019 is a must.

 The City Hall is located in Donegall Square, Belfast, Northern Ireland, where it divides the commercial and business areas of the city centre.
 It is the headquarters of the Belfast City Council.
 Until 1613, Belfast was considered to be a small settlement, then a Royal charter gave Belfast its town status.
 After which it continued to expand rapidly, becoming an important port and manufacturing centre.